JancoNel/PhantomShell/README.md

 **PhantomShield** is an advanced, automated Blue Team defense suite designed for live CTF battlegrounds and competitive cybersecurity challenges.
 It hardens Windows-based targets at runtime by eliminating vulnerable services, spoofing attacker scans, and enforcing near-paranoid-level process control — all while maintaining control for the defending team through a trusted shell.

 > ⚠️ Built for speed.
 Built for deception.
-Built for war.
+Built for cyber-war.

 ---